 Don’t rush it, you don’t want all your hard work ruined because you were impatient.

-After the 72 hours has passed apply coat of High Performance and wait at least 2 hours between coats (as mentioned in this post).
+After the 72 hours apply the High Performance topcoat and wait at least 2 hours between coats (as I did when I updated the floating shelves in my office).
 I like to use 3 coats (as they recommend).

 - Working quickly apply the top coat to bowl.